TannDev/silence-among-us/README.md

 When added to your app, the discord bot will automatically listen to every text channel it has access to.
 To issue it commands, use `!sau <command>` or `!s<command>`.
 Try starting with `!sau help` or `!s?`, to get a list of all the commands currently available.
+Or use `!sau lobby start` (`!sl start`) to start a new lobby in your current channels.

 ### Lobby Phases
 A lobby can be in one of three phases at any given time: "intermission", "working", and "meeting".
 The bot will enforce different rules depending on the current phase of the lobby.

 #### Intermission
-You should put your lobby into the "intermission" phase (use `!sau intermission` or `!si`) whenever you're in the drop ship, between games.
+The lobby enters the intermission phase whenever you're in the drop ship, between games.
 (This is also where the lobby starts when first created.)
 - All players are marked as "Living"
 - Everyone can both talk and hear.
 - New players can join.

+Start this phase manually with use `!sau intermission` or `!si`.

 #### Working
-You should put your lobby into the "working" phase (use `!sau work` or `!sw`) whenever you start a new game or end a meeting.
+The lobby enters the working phase whenever you start a new game or end a meeting.
 - Players in the "living" or "dying" states are muted and deafened.
 - Everyone else can talk freely, so the dead can communicate without needing the in-game chat.
 - When a new player joins the lobby, they're set to "waiting" and unmuted accordingly.
 - If a player is killed during this phase, they're marked as "dying" and stay muted and deafened.
 (To avoid spoilers via Discord.)

+Start this phase manually with `!sau work` or `!sw`.

 #### Meeting
-You should put your lobby into the "meeting" phase (use `!sau meet` or `!sm`) whenever you start a new meeting.
+The lobby enters the meeting phase whenever you start a new meeting.
 - Any "dying" players immediately become "dead".
 - "Living" players are unmuted and undeafened, so they can talk to each other.
 - Everyone else is muted, but can still hear the discussion.
 - If a player is killed during this phase, they're immediately set to "dead" and muted.

+Start this phase manually with `!sau meet` or `!sm`.

 ### Game Integration
-Unfortunately, there's no direct connection to the game at the moment.
-So you'll need to use discord commands (or the API) to change the game phase, kill players, etc.

-... for now!
+The bot supports [AmongUsCapture](https://github.com/denverquane/amonguscapture) for automating your lobbies!

+When you start a new lobby, the bot will DM you a link to connect the capture app automatically.
+It'll also provide a link for downloading a compatible version, if you need it.

 ## Running the Bot
 If you want to use the bot, it'll need to be running somewhere.